Beach Club Vibes

 Sushi and beachfront dining at Playa Nini Marbella

 Playa Nini is on Avenida Mar Mediterraneo in San Pedro.
-Service (51 mentions) and sushi (44) are the standout themes.
-Paella (22) and espetos (8) balance the Japanese-leaning menu with local classics.
-It's family-friendly with a kids area.
+Service and sushi are the standout themes, with paella and espetos balancing the menu.
+Family-friendly with a kids area.

 Bamboo Beach Club